Disasm/hc245t-bypass/README.md

 This tiny board is useful to replace 74HC245T chips on Colorlight 5A-75B and 5A-75E boards.

-You can order these boards from OSH Park: https://oshpark.com/shared_projects/Og8YtGBU
+You can order these boards from OSH Park: https://oshpark.com/shared_projects/Og8YtGBU Don't forget to select Flex board type on the order page!

 ## Rework